optskug/docs/README.md

 Archive and don't lose the key so that you don't need to extract it again.
 Perhaps email it to yourself.

+> [!NOTE]
+> The key will change if Toyota Security Key or SecOC parts are replaced and the technician or mechanic runs an "ECU Security Key" update procedure.
+In this scenario, you'll have to re-extract the and get your new key.

 Proceed to Step 5.

 > [!WARNING]